OTButler/kickstarter-analysis/Readme_Challenge.md

 ## Results
 The most successful funding activities occurred when the goals were less than $15,000 and between $35K - 45K.
 There should be some additional consideration in goal setting.

+The outcomes based on goals indicates the importance of understanding who is setting the goals and their ability to meet the goal set.
+There were zero cancellatations indicating that everyone had good intentions, however the audiences supportin reaching the goal either did not understand the goal or was unable to meet that commitment.

+The data set is limited based on the audiences surveyed to suppor the overall goal.

+A bar graph could have been used to reflect this data.